Honesdale's varsity football team pitched a 21-0 shutout Friday at Montrose.

 Josh LoBasso had himself a busy game on both sides of the ball.
 Honesdale's junior "jack-of-all-trades" threw two passes, caught one and intercepted another.

-Page 3 of 3 - Tyler Canfield and AJ Meyer chipped in with one reception apiece.
+Tyler Canfield and AJ Meyer chipped in with one reception apiece.

 Natty Martin and Alex Evanitsky each contributed positive yards rushing.